DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop6/Part_I.md

                               CeramicRF=Ceramics/totalArts,
                               TobPipeRF=TobPipes/totalArts)

-#### Now let's calculate, in R, the relative frequencies of three artifact types as proportions of the entire artifact assemblage for a single site:
+#### Now let's calculate relative frequencies of these three artifact types as proportions of artifact assemblages from three sites:

 siteMCDs <- c(1770, 1790, 1810) # We create a numeric vector of site MCDS
 Buttons<- c(12, 17, 25) # We create a numeric vector of counts associated with buttons